The Latin Cross: More Than Just a Religious Icon

 There are many crosses or cross-like symbols that can be listed here – the Nestorian cross, the Jerusalem cross, the Florian cross, the Maltese cross, the Celtic and Solar crosses, the Forked cross, and many others.
 Many of these don’t come from the Christian plain cross but are separate cross symbols with their own origins and symbolism.
 Some are directly derivative from the Christian plain cross, however, and are worth mentioning.

 The upside-down cross, also known as the St. Peter’s cross, is a good example.
-It has the same design as the plain Latin cross but it’s reverted – the upper arm is longer while the lower arm is the shortest.
-It’s called St. Peter’s cross, or the Petrine cross, because the saint is said to have been crucified upside down on such a cross.
-Today, the upside-down cross is also often viewed as a Satanic symbol as it’s “the reverse” of the plain Christian cross.
+The St. Peter’s cross, also known as the Petrine cross, resembles the plain Latin cross but inverts the design — with the upper arm longer and the lower arm shortest.
+Tradition holds that Saint Peter chose to be crucified upside down on this cross, which is why it bears his name.
+Today, people often associate the upside-down cross with Satanic symbolism, seeing it as a reversal of the Christian cross.

 Wrapping Up

 The Latin cross is quite possibly the most recognizable symbol in the world, worn by Christians the world over.
-While there are many variations of the cross, several of which have derived from the Latin cross, this original version remains the most popular.
+While there are many variations of the cross, several of which have derived from this symbol, this original version remains the most popular.

 Affiliate Disclosures